OneKeyHQ/documents/docs/Extension/01-Guide/common-terms.md

 ## Words are Hard

 <p id="agoctitecs_p">
-  This is a list of terms you might encounter when using the MetaMask interface.
+  This is a list of terms you might encounter when using the OneKey interface.
 </p>

 #### [You can also read in Spanish](https://github.com/faraggi/words-are-hard-es/blob/master/words-are-hard-es.md), thanks to [faraggi](https://github.com/faraggi)